-President Trump Declares State of Emergency As Virginia Readies for Hurricane Florence
+President Trump Declares State Of Emergency As Virginia Readies For Hurricane Florence

-President Donald Trump declared a state of emergency in the Commonwealth of Virginia today, pledging FEMA support and saying the safety of the American people is his “absolute highest priority” as Hurricane Florence rages towards the southern East coast.
+President Donald Trump declared a state of emergency in the Commonwealth of Virginia today, pledging FEMA support and saying the safety of the American people is his “absolute highest priority” as Hurricane Florence rages towards the southern East Coast.

-The declaration allows the Department of Homeland Security and FEMA to work together on relief efforts, a move that will help save lives, minimize property damage and help the state prepare for and deal with the aftermath of the storm.
+The declaration allows the Department of Homeland Security and FEMA to work together on relief efforts, a move that will help save lives, minimize property damage, and help the state prepare for and deal with the aftermath of the storm.

-This comes in the wake of Virginia lawmakers Senators Mark Warner and Tim Kaine and U.S. Reps.
-Scott Taylor and Bobby Scott letter to President Trump pleading for federal emergency assistance.
+This comes in the wake of the letter Virginia lawmakers Senators Mark Warner and Tim Kaine and U.S. Reps.
+Scott Taylor and Bobby Scott wrote to President Trump pleading for federal emergency assistance.

-According to wtkr.com, the letter was an attempt by lawmakers to “ensure the safety of our constituents.”
+According to WTKR.com, the letter was an attempt by lawmakers to “ensure the safety of our constituents.”

 “A federal emergency declaration would ensure the full availability of federal resources to support the Commonwealth’s efforts to guarantee public safety and rapid recovery from the direct and indirect effects of Hurricane Florence.
 Thank you for your consideration of Governor Northam’s request.
 We look forward to working with you, FEMA, and other relevant federal agencies to ensure that the Commonwealth of Virginia has the resources available to ensure the safety of our constituents,” the Virginia Congressional Delegation wrote.